 regedit

-, and press Enter to open the Registry Editor. - Navigate to HKEY_LOCAL_MACHINE > SYSTEM > CurrentControlSet > Control > Lsa.
+, and press Enter to open the Registry Editor. - Go to HKEY_LOCAL_MACHINE > SYSTEM > CurrentControlSet > Control > Lsa.

-- Find the DWORD named LimitBlankPasswordUse.
-If it doesn’t exist, right-click, select New, then DWORD (32-bit) Value, and name it LimitBlankPasswordUse.
+- Look for the DWORD named LimitBlankPasswordUse.
+If it’s not there, right-click, select New, then DWORD (32-bit) Value, and name it LimitBlankPasswordUse.

 - Double-click on LimitBlankPasswordUse and set its value to 0.